A cruise can be a terrific culinary experience, from fine dining restaurants to the midnight buffet. But customers don’t expect to be on the menu.

 NCL agreed to turn the onboard credit into a cruise credit, if they wanted.
 But otherwise, the offer remained the same.
 Take it or leave it.

 “I feel that NCL knew before we got on their ship there was a bedbug problem in stateroom 11112,” Robbin Coaxum says.
 “Given the extent of my injuries I feel we should be reimbursed the $2,714 we paid for the cruise.
 Is this unreasonable?”
+(Here’s what you need to know before booking your next cruise.)

 It is not.
 We decided to contact the cruise line on the Coaxums’ behalf.
 The response?
 Another “no.”